top of page

 By the end of the first day, 2,500 US Marines were dead.
 But by the end of the fourth day, the iconic image of the war and the flag was raised over the highest peak.
 The brutality of war was pure annihilation.
 Our men saw firsthand the labyrinth of caves that required us to burn them out.
 21,000 Americans died on an eight-mile island.
 Iwo Jima stood out to our leadership just what we might face in Tokyo.

 As we planned for an all-out invasion of Japan, more and more trepidation overtook our discussions.
-We decided to conventionally bomb Japan.
-One of my Air Force friends described what it looked like as a rain of fire falling from the skies.
+I had heard that we decided to conventionally bomb Japan.
+One of my pilot friends described what it looked like as a rain of fire falling from the skies.
 For nearly three hours, we dropped some 1500 tons in a target area of ten square miles.

 Our leadership became more extreme in the way they viewed the war.
-Curtis LeMay wanted to bomb and bomb and bomb Tokyo and blockade them to agitate the population into rebellion.
+Curtis LeMay wanted to repeatedly bomb Tokyo and blockade them, hoping to agitate the population into rebellion.
 The Japanese High Command seemed unmoved by the suffering of the people, while in America, there was no hurry to invade Japan.
 It was thought that they would capitulate, but no one knew when.

-Just Five More Minutes – The Last Stories of Our World War II Veterans wanted them done.
 As I said, I got results.
-One of my COs told me, ‘’Lt.
+One of my COs told me, "Lt.
 Mendietta, I like you because no matter what I tell you to do – you do it.
 But you sure don’t listen to me when I tell you how to do it.
 Either way, you never complain and you get it done!’’

 It was discussed as to whether we could use poison gas on the Japanese.
 As I mentioned, I had specialized training in Chemical Warfare, and you need not be a genius to figure out that we were now looking at whatever alternatives we had.
 Training began on Chemical Weapons Warfare.
 We discussed the use of poisonous gas, and we listed Japanese targets.
 The Japanese were vicious, and no one felt much compassion for them.
 Every major city was to be hit.
 Mustard Gas was to be used in Tokyo because it adheres to wood.
 We were now knee-deep in it.